forkworld/3dMatrix/README.md

 possible bugs caused by the compiler itself.

 //--------------------------------------------------------------

-Using 3dMatrix is very simple and you just include the releated the files.
+Using 3dMatrix is very simple and you just need to include the releated the files.
 3dMatrix has no other dependent libraries.

 //--------------------------------------------------------------

 3dMatrix is Free Software.
 It is licensed under the GPL.
 For the more information, you can refer to the content of COPYING.GPL.

 //****************************************************************************
                             Welcom to use 3dMatrix